 Several quantum computer vendors provide access to their quantum computers via the cloud.
-This cloud service model can be called Quantum Computing as a Service (QCaaS) (Rahaman et al., 2015).
-Also cloud providers, such as Amazon or 1Qbit, have taken QCaaS offerings to their portfolio.
+This cloud service model can be called Quantum Computing as a Service (QCaaS) [65].
+Also cloud providers, such as Amazon, Microsoft, or 1Qbit, have taken QCaaS offerings to their portfolio.
 The combination of quantum and traditional computing infrastructure is essential for the realization of quantum applications.
-As already shown in Figure 3, a quantum computer is typically not used on its own but in combination with classical computers: the latter are still needed to store data, pre- and post-process data, handle user interaction, etc. Therefore, the resulting architecture of a quantum application is hybrid consisting of both quantum and classical parts.
+As already shown in Figure 3, a quantum computer is typically not used on its own but in combination with classical computers: the latter are still needed to store data, pre- and post-process data, handle user interaction etc. Therefore, the resulting architecture of a quantum application is hybrid consisting of both quantum and classical parts.

-The deployment logic of the quantum part is currently included in the source code as shown in Listing 1.
+The deployment logic of the quantum part is currently included in the source code as shown in the code snippet from section 3.1.
 For running a quantum application (i) the respective platform has to be installed on a classical computer, (ii) the circuit must be implemented, (iii) the backend has to be selected, and (iv) the circuit must be executed.
 Therefore, we propose another service model that we call Quantum Application as a Service (QaaS), which is depicted in Figure 6.
-The QaaS offering wraps all application and deployment logic of a quantum application, including the quantum circuit as well as data pre- and post-processing, and provides an APIs that can then be used for integration with traditional application, e.g., web applications or workflows.
+The QaaS offering wraps all application and deployment logic of a quantum application, including the quantum circuit as well as data pre- and post-processing, and provides an application programming interface (API) that can then be used for the integration with traditional applications, e.g., web applications or workflows.

-Figure 6: Quantum Algorithm as a Service (QaaS) and Quantum Computing as a Service (QCaaS).
+Fig. 6.
+Quantum Application as a Service (QaaS) and Quantum Computing as a Service (QCaaS) (see [44] Fig. 6)

 The traditional application passes input data to the API.
-However, this input data must be properly encoded in order to initialize the quantum register for the following computation (Leymann, 2019).
+However, this input data must be properly encoded in order to initialize the quantum register for the following computation [40].
 This data encoding, the construction of an appropriate quantum circuit, its compilation, and the deployment is all handled by the service.
 For the execution of the circuit itself a QCaaS offering can be used.
-A hardware-agnostic processing of quantum algorithms would also enable the dynamical selection of different QCaaS as further discussed in section 4.
+A hardware-agnostic processing of quantum algorithms would also enable the flexible selection of different QCaaS as further discussed in section 4.
 The result of this execution is interpreted by the quantum application and finally returned to the traditional application.